hessius/HFNOsplitter/Documentation/en/04 Setup and Treatment.md

 ## Initiation of Treatment

+_N.B.
+These are provided as suggestions and should be adapted to local guidelines before this project is put to use_

 ### Starting SHFNO

 - Airflow is started at 60 litres / minute in the Airvo 2 system which delivers 30 litres / minute to each patient.